My current research projects attempt to understand the following questions:

 How do articles published in major psychological journals include or discuss disability?

-I and some other members of the Disability Advocacy and Research Network (DARN) are researching how disability is either discussed or mentioned in articles published in major psychological journals.
-We plan on submitting our results for the 2025 SPSSI conference.
+I and some other members of the Disability Advocacy and Research Network (DARN) are researching how disability is either discussed or mentioned in articles published in major psychological journals (JPSP, PSPB, SPPS).
+We will present our results at the 2025 SPSSI conference.
+In preperation for this, I will be helping with some of the coding, during the middle of May to the middle of June.

 How can intraminority relations between White disabled people and nondisabled racial minorities be improved?

 I am in the early stages of writing an integrative review article on intraminority relations between White disabled people and nondisabled racial minorities.
 I am primarily interested in how shared experiences of discrimination, in the absence of specific shared identities, could improve intraminority relations and facilitate a common ingroup identity of shared disadvantage, in line with Cortland et al. (2017).
-To facilitate this article, I and Dr. Daryl Wout are planning a correlational pilot study, with White and Black participants, investigating how person factors and broad political variables correlate with variables related to either cooperation or conflict with persons with disabilities, similar to a more simplified version of the diagram in Craig & Richeson (2016).
-This initial study is meant to be broader than the proposed line of research, to facilitate flexibility in how the line of research develops.
-While there are numerous topics I am considering investigating in this research, I am particularly interested in issues related to eugenics.
+While an initial correlational study was planned, based on a similar, more simplified version of the diagram in Craig & Richeson (2016), we are switching back to a review article given the funding for that study was canceled.
+While there are numerous topics I am considering investigating in this broad area of research, I am particularly interested in issues related to eugenics.

 How can institutional policies and practices be changed to provide more appropriate care for White disabled people who have acute or chronic pain?

-With Dr. Kara Ayers and Dr. Lakeya McGill, I am also working on a review article on how to improve the treatment of White disabled patients’ pain.
+With Dr. Kara Ayers and Dr. Lakeya McGill, I am also working on a review article on how to improve assessment and treatment of White disabled patients’ pain.
 Specifically, the review will focus on how healthcare providers perceive pain among White disabled people, with a focus on how institutional factors influence and interact with group and interpersonal factors, and contribute to providers misperceiving or undertreating White disabled patients’ pain.
 We will also discuss how White disabled patients’ pain might be perceived similarly or differently to nondisabled and disabled racial minority patients by providers in the healthcare system.
+A full draft of this manuscript has been written and we are currently conducting an internal review of the draft.

 Do sexual (LGBTQ+) and gender (transgender, non-binary, etc.) minorities face similar challenges to other marginalized groups (racial minorities, women, etc.) in STEM and academia more broadly?

-I also have a support role on another research project that found that sexual (LGBTQ+) and gender (transgender, non-binary, etc.) minorities had higher levels of epistemic exclusio, increased stress, and greater intentions to leave their PhD programs, regardless if the PhD was in STEM or in academia more broadly.
-We have a revise and resubmit for this paper at Analyses of Social Issues and Public Policy.
-We are aiming to resubmit the manuscript by the end of March.
+I also have a support role on another research project that found that sexual (LGBTQ+) and gender (transgender, non-binary, etc.) minorities had higher levels of epistemic exclusion, increased stress, and greater intentions to leave their PhD programs, regardless if the PhD was in STEM or in academia more broadly.
+This paper has been tentatively accepted, pending minor revisions, at Analyses of Social Issues and Public Policy.